nikgraf/secsync/docs/security_and_privacy_considerations.md

 ## Replay Attacks

-Naisho is designed reccilient to replay attacks for snapshot and update messages.
+SecSync is designed reccilient to replay attacks for snapshot and update messages.
 Ephemeral updates messages are only protected against replay attacks if the receiving client is aware of the last ephemeral update message for a specific snapshot and update from the sender.
 This is the case during an active session.

 In case the receiving client is not aware of the last ephemeral update message, the attacker can replay the ephemeral update message once and the receiving client will accept it as a valid ephemeral update message.
-For Naisho's current use cases this is an acceptable threat, since ephemeral updates are only used to indicated presence or cursor position.
+For SecSync's current use cases this is an acceptable threat, since ephemeral updates are only used to indicated presence or cursor position.

 ## Forward and Post-Compromise Security

-Naisho itself does not provide any guarantees regarding forward and post-compromise security.
+SecSync itself does not provide any guarantees regarding forward and post-compromise security.
 This means that if a client is compromised, the attacker can read all messages sent to and from the client.
 The attacker can also send messages on behalf of the client.

 **RECOMMENDATION**: It's recommended to regularily rotate the shared secret to provide post-compromise security.

 ### Transport Layer

-While Naisho in theory can be used over any transport layer, it's implementation is currently limited to secure WebSockets.
-This means that Naisho is designed to be used over a secure transport layer.
+While SecSync in theory can be used over any transport layer, it's implementation is currently limited to secure WebSockets.
+This means that SecSync is designed to be used over a secure transport layer.

-Naisho still provides it's guarantees even if the transport layer is not secure and an attacker can read, write, and delete arbitrary messages.
+SecSync still provides it's guarantees even if the transport layer is not secure and an attacker can read, write, and delete arbitrary messages.
 The model also includes the service to relay the messages as a potential attacker.

 ### Metadata Protection

-Naisho does not provide any metadata protection guarantees.
+SecSync does not provide any metadata protection guarantees.

 **RECCOMENDATION**: Use a secure transport layer to protect metadata between client and server.